-- Don't look at the material just before the due date - Studying the concepts as you learn them throughout the term. - Programming section (A3) & to a large extent the database section (A2): It's important to work through and understand concepts before you start work on the assignment. - If you try to learn a new concept and work out a solution for the assignment at the same time then you may become overwhelmed. - Don't start assignments the night (or day!) that they are due, they may take more time than you first thought - Assignments start getting much challenging later in the course (A2 & A3)
+- Don't look at the material just before the due date - Studying the concepts as you learn them throughout the term. - Programming section (A4) & to a large extent the database section (Assign 3): It's important to work through and understand concepts \before\ you start work on the assignment. - If you try to learn a new concept and work out a solution for the assignment at the same time then you may become overwhelmed. - Don't start assignments the night (or day!) that they are due, they may take more time than you first thought - Assignments start getting much challenging later in the course (A3 & A4) - Some assignments may require the application of multiple concepts, not all the concepts have to be completely covered before you start working on an assignment. - Start working based on what's currently been covered